Windows 10 is spying on your every move: here’s why and how to stop it

 What can Microsoft do with this information?
 And ultimately, what are they mostly likely to do with it?

 Advertisers can “serve” you better!

 People are getting used to free services online left and right, so these expectations dominate the tech marketplace right now.
-Windows 10 doesn’t cost you any money, but it still comes at a price.
+Windows 10 doesn’t cost you any money (at least it didn’t until July 2016), but it still comes at a price.

 As Alec Meer of Rock Paper Shotgun points out, Microsoft is increasingly trying to compete with Google through software and applications.
 But this model requires that, “money comes from harvesting data and flogging it to advertisers and other organisations who want to know exactly what we’re all up to online”.

 Comply with big brother

 Microsoft doesn’t beat around the bush when it comes to surveillance state issues: